 The OFR/GPO partnership is committed to presenting accurate and reliable regulatory information on FederalRegister.gov with the objective of establishing the XML-based Federal Register as an ACFR-sanctioned publication in the future.
 While every effort has been made to ensure that the material on FederalRegister.gov is accurately displayed, consistent with the official SGML-based PDF version on govinfo.gov, those relying on it for legal research should verify their results against an official edition of the Federal Register.
 Until the ACFR grants it official status, the XML rendition of the daily Federal Register on FederalRegister.gov does not provide legal notice to the public or judicial notice to the courts.

-Delaware and Hudson Railway Company, Inc., d/b/a Canadian Pacific Railway Company (D&H), has filed a notice of exemption under 49 CFR 1152 Subpart F—Exempt Abandonments to abandon a 9.14± mile portion of railroad known as the Albany Main or the Voorheesville Running Track, between milepost 10.94± and milepost 1.8± in Albany County, NY.
-The line traverses United States Postal Service Zip Codes 12202, 12207, 12054, and 12186.
+Delaware and Hudson Railway Company, Inc., d/b/a Canadian Pacific Railway Company (D&H), has filed a notice of exemption under 49 CFR part 1152, subpart F—Exempt Abandonments to abandon a 1.3 ±mile line of railroad known as the Troy Branch extending from milepost T1.81 ± at Green Island to milepost T3.11 ± at Cohoes, in Albany County, NY.
+The line traverses United States Postal Service Zip Codes 12047 and 12183.

-D&H has certified that: (1) No local traffic has moved over the line for at least 2 years; (2) any overhead traffic can be, and has been, rerouted over other lines; (3) no formal complaint filed by a user of rail service on the line (or by a state or local government entity acting on behalf of such user) regarding cessation of service over the line either is pending with the Surface Transportation Board (Board) or with any U.S. District Court or has been decided in favor of complainant within the 2-year period; and (4) the requirements at 49 CFR 1105.7 (environmental reports), 49 CFR 1105.8 (historic reports), 49 CFR 1105.11 (transmittal letter), 49 CFR 1105.12 (newspaper publication), and 49 CFR 1152.50(d)(1) (notice to governmental agencies) have been met.
+D&H has certified that: (1) No local traffic has moved over the line for at least 2 years; (2) all overhead traffic can be and has been rerouted over other lines; (3) no formal complaint filed by a user of rail service on the line (or by a State or local government entity acting on behalf of such user) regarding cessation of service over the line either is pending with the Surface Transportation Board or with any U.S. District Court or has been decided in favor of complainant within the 2-year period; and (4) the requirements at 49 CFR 1105.7 (environmental reports), 49 CFR 1105.8 (historic reports), 49 CFR 1105.11 (transmittal letter), 49 CFR 1105.12 (newspaper publication), and 49 CFR 1152.50(d)(1) (notice to governmental agencies) have been met.

-A copy of any petition filed with the Board should be sent to applicant's representative: Diane P. Gerth, 150 South Fifth Street, Suite 2300, Minneapolis, MN 55402.
+A copy of any petition filed with the Board should be sent to applicant's representative: Diane P. Gerth, Leonard, Street and Deinard Professional Association, 150 South Fifth Street, Suite 2300, Minneapolis, MN 55402.

 If the verified notice contains false or misleading information, the exemption is void ab initio.

 D&H has filed an environmental report which addresses the abandonment's effects, if any, on the environment and historic resources.
-SEA will issue an environmental assessment (EA) by June 20, 2003.
-Interested persons may obtain a copy of the EA by writing to SEA (Room 500, Surface Transportation Board, Washington, DC 20423-0001) or by calling SEA, at (202) 565-1552.
-[Assistance for the hearing impaired is available through the Federal Information Relay Service (FIRS) at 1-Start Printed Page 35775800-877-8339.]
+SEA will issue an environmental assessment (EA) by February 23, 2004.
+Interested persons may obtain a copy of the EA by writing to SEA (Room 500, Surface Transportation Board, Washington, DC 20423-0001) or by calling SEA, at (202) 565-1539.
+(Assistance for the hearing impaired is available through the Federal Information Relay Service (FIRS) at 1-800-877-8339.)
 Comments on environmental and historic preservation matters must be filed within 15 days after the EA becomes available to the public.

 Environmental, historic preservation, public use, or trail use/rail banking conditions will be imposed, where appropriate, in a subsequent decision.